When searching for growth plans for real estate agents, you usually find lists of different marketing methods.

-Since the growth motor of your real estate business is marketing and sales, you first need to find a winning marketing campaign by doing persistent testing.
+Since the growth motor of your real estate business is marketing and sales, you first need to find a winning marketing campaign by doing continuous testing.

-If you would like to know how you can do that I invite you to read the rest of this article.
+If you want to know how you can do that, I invite you to read the rest of this article.

 What Do You Need First to Be Able to Grow as a Real Estate Agent?

 Marketing and sales are usually the heart and growth motor for every business.

 This is not only true for the real estate industry.

 If you are just starting your real estate business, you are confronted with many unknowns.

 And one large piece of the unknown is that you don’t know what’s working.

 You might have heard from different real estate influencers and gurus that this and that marketing method brings good results.
 Still, you usually don’t know if this is also the case for your business or your individual situation.

 So, if you don’t know what’s working for you, you can’t think of growing just yet.